8 Best Truly Free VPNs in 2023 — Fast and 100% Secure

 What’s the best free VPN for gaming?
 (PUBG, Minecraft, Roblox, and more)

 Unfortunately, I can’t recommend any free VPN for gaming online.
-Even the best free VPNs in 2022 won’t guarantee you lag-free gaming.
+Even the best free VPNs in 2023 won’t guarantee lag-free gaming.

 The issue lies with ping (or latency).
 This is how long it takes for data to reach the server and for your device to get a response.
-Free VPNs have high ping, so it takes a long time to get a server response.
+Free VPNs have high ping, so getting a server response takes a long time.
 During a fast-paced game, you’ll experience delays and might even lose connection to the game server.

 However, a premium VPN can mitigate latency in ways that freemium VPNs won’t (or can’t afford to).
 ExpressVPN has blazing-fast speeds and low ping, as well as dedicated apps for smartphones and computers.
-You can even set it up on gaming consoles, like PlayStation and Xbox.
+You can even set it up on gaming consoles like PlayStation and Xbox.
+This makes it a great VPN for fast-paced games like COD: Warzone, Fortnite, Valorant, and more.

 Are free VPNs legal?

-VPNs are legal in most countries in the world, and using a free VPN to mask your IP address and keep your confidential data secure is permitted.
+VPNs are legal in most countries worldwide, and you can use a free VPN to mask your IP address and keep your confidential data secure.
 However, it’s never legal to use a VPN connection to perform illegal online activities, like hacking, cyberstalking, or distributing copyrighted content.

 Choose A VPN That Won’t Compromise Your Safety